VitorCaminha/FinancialPlanner/README.md

   4 high severity vulnerabilities
 ```
-- Service name not logging if not defined without Report.Error
 - Service name needing to be called in each controller constructor can cause some incorrect information in the log if the user forgets to call it correctly.
-Perhaps it should be set automatically based on the class name.
+Perhaps it should be set automatically based on the class name. (criar issue)
-- Default status code in app error?
-- Tirar a lib de uuid e usar a do próprio node:crypto?
-Se continuar na lib, npm i --save-dev @types/uuid
+- Fix opinionated template, change returns to promise and change folder useCases to usecases (findall DTO without User in name and other details) (criar PR)

+- Fix update method in base repository
 - Should use tsx + tsup instead of tsnd and tsc?
-- Fix opinionated template (findall DTO without User in name and other details)
-- callUseCaseAsync not working
-- In memory repository not working out of the box
 - Better way to separate in memory repositories and providers repositories?
-- Fix update method in base repository
 - Not registering prisma provider as singleton, causing too many instances